Move (Taemin song): Reception

 "Move" received generally positive reviews from music critics.
 Tamar Herman of Billboard described it as "a groovy, bass-driven song that sees a seamless blending of sounds", adding that Taemin "grows into his own passionate pop-R&B style".
 Billboard later named the song one of the 100 greatest K-pop songs of the 2010s, praising its "unnerving seductiveness".
 Taylor Glasby of Dazed noted that Taemin's usual "sensual vocals and dramatic flair" were "scaled back", but nevertheless felt that "the icy beats, teasing builds and the arresting pull of Taemin’s physical prowess makes for a captivating release".
-Jacques Peterson of Idolator characterised "Move" as a "sultry electro slow-burn", naming it one of the best K-pop songs of the year.
 It has drawn comparisons to the work of Michael Jackson and George Michael, as well as Depeche Mode and The Weeknd.

 "Move" debuted and peaked at number 12 on Gaon Digital Chart.
 It stayed on the chart for a further four weeks.
 It also reached peaks of number four and number 26 on Billboard World Digital Song Sales and the K-pop Hot 100, respectively.
 As of November 2017, "Move" has sold 194,526 digital copies in South Korea.